From the Desert to the Black Hills: Part 1

 It took around two hours to get to Phoenix, one of my favorite cities.
 I wasn’t planning on staying long but I had to take a quick stop at Ground Control, a coffee and wine bar in Litchfield Park near Luke Air Force Base.
 Established about seven years ago, Ground Control is owned by an F-16 pilot and his wife and was meant to be a good after-work hang out.
 With locally roasted coffee and beer and wine from around the world, it’s one of the few locally owned coffee shops frequently visited.
 Naturally I had to make one final stop and order a Viennese iced coffee.
 Somehow, I also walked away with six pounds of roasted coffee.
 Not sure how that happened, but it did make my car smell delicious and I now have enough coffee to last me a while.

-I continuroute 66ed my drive north on Interstate 17 and instead of stopping in Flagstaff like I had origianlly planned, I made a quick stop in Seligman, the birthplace of Historic Route 66.
+I continued my drive north on Interstate 17 and instead of stopping in Flagstaff like I had origianlly planned, I made a quick stop in Seligman, the birthplace of Historic Route 66.
 The town, while small and a bit touristy, is full of life.
 I had to grab lunch at Delgadillo’s Snow Cap, well prepared for the shenanigans that took place in the small eatery.
 Originally a drive-in, it was built in the 1950’s by Juan Delgadillo, a local.
 The eatery is still run by the family and was a delight to visit.

 It was a warm day in Arizona, which was expected in the summer, and I waited in line after futilely attempting to open the door using the dummy door knob.
 Joke was on me, right?
 The woman in front of me asked for two cones, and was presented with two small orange traffic cones.
 She looked at them quizzically before being ‘squirted’ with mustard and ketchup, initially mortified before realizing they were all silly gags.
 The owners continue to have a sense of humor, offering the woman a tiny sample sized ice-cream when she asked for a small.
 The jokes were endless…and the line had gotten long quick.
 Worth the visit and the wait for that hot dog I had ordered (I’m sure the rest of the menu was good as well).